 While the Pro V1 and Pro V1x are both great golf balls, the V1 version flies farther, spins less, and maintains a tight dispersion, helping players hit more fairways to help increase their ability to post lower scores.

-Around the greens, the regular V1 version also offers high rotation with a softer feel to increase responsiveness.
+Around the greens, the regular V1 version also offers high rotation with a softer feel, increasing responsiveness.

 Although the Pro V1 comes with a high price tag for a casual golfer, the benefits provided to the mid and high handicapper deliver outstanding value.